ansible-community/antsibull-nox/docs/config-file.md

   and `"x.y"` where `x` and `y` are integers that specify a minor ansible-core x.y release.

 * `core_python_versions: dict[AnsibleCoreVersion | str, list[Version]]` (default `{}`):
-  Allows to restrict the number of Python versions per ansible-core release.
+  Restrict the number of Python versions per ansible-core release.
   An empty list means that the ansible-core version will be skipped completely.
   If no restrictions are provided, all Python versions supported by this version of ansible-core are used;
   see `controller_python_versions_only` below for more details.